jgarza/2FA-Server-Admin-Guide/portal_access.md

 This account is the most privileged administrative account (and Role) within 2FA One Server; therefore, care should be exercised when granting access to this account.

-Note: The ONE_sys_admin account is the account created during the Build 2FA One Server Database step of the Installation and Setup Guide (INDICATE SECTION OF THAT GUIDE).
+**Note:** The ONE_sys_admin account is the account created during the Build 2FA One Server Database step of the Installation and Setup Guide.

 For the purposes of this guide, it’s assumed you left the default name of ONE_sys_admin.

 ### Follow Along

-* To open the portal, go to Internet Explorer and type in http://[servername].[yourdomain].[topleveldomain]/ One/admin_portal where servername is the name of the IIS server on which 2FA One Server is hosted.
+* To open the portal, go to Internet Explorer and type in **http://[servername].[yourdomain].[topleveldomain]/One/admin_portal** where servername is the name of the IIS server on which 2FA One Server is hosted.
 The 2FA One Server Logon screen appears.
-  * *Note:* The domain field is used for multi-domain support, which is useful when duplicate account names exist within different domains.
+  * ****Note:**** The domain field is used for multi-domain support, which is useful when duplicate account names exist within different domains.
 In most cases the domain field may remain blank.
 In the event of a conflict, the user will be able to select his/her name from a list of user names.

 ![Open The Portal](images/oneValidationPortal.png)